marius311/marius311.github.io/_posts/2015-04-18-kickass-presentations.md

 ##2.1.
 Inline Latex (sort of)
 Texmaths Equations is great but the equations cannot be interspersed with text inside of a text box.
-A limited way to fake this is to convert parts of the text in textboxes to the same font that Latex uses to render equations, the [Latin Modern Math] font.
+A limited way to fake this is to convert parts of the text in text boxes to the same font that Latex uses to render equations, the [Latin Modern Math] font.
 This will let you write variable names, super and subscripts, and simple numerical equations that look like Latex.

 ![this isn't Latex](/public/posts/kickass-presentation/thisisntlatex.png)